veparkh/ElectroMaze/README.md

   - **Auto** — the host computes the path; the phone just displays progress with the planned trajectory overlaid.
   - **Map building** — scaffold for capturing a new maze layout.

-The phone never talks to the STM32 directly — it's a companion UI for the PC, not a bridge.

 ## Demo